Pocklington n − 1 primality test

-In mathematics, the Pocklington-Lehmer primality test is a primality test devised by Henry Cabourn Pocklington and Derrick Henry Lehmer.
+In mathematics, the Pocklington n−1 primality test (or Pocklington-Lehmer primality test) is a primality test devised by Henry Cabourn Pocklington and Derrick Henry Lehmer.

 The test uses a partial factorization of $N - 1$ to prove that an integer $N$ is prime.

 It produces a primality certificate to be found with less effort than the Lucas primality test, which requires the full factorization of $N - 1$.

 Pocklington criterion

 The basic version of the test relies on the Pocklington theorem (or Pocklington criterion) which is formulated as follows: